isomerpages/mlaw-corp/_covid19/12-E-FAQ-part-8.md

 ---
-layout: leftnav-page-content
-title: FAQs for Proceedings before a Part 8 Assessor and Part 8 Determinations
+title: 'FAQs for Proceedings before a Part 8 Assessor and Part 8 Determinations'
 permalink: /covid19-relief/FAQ-for-processdings-before-part8
-breadcrumb: FAQs for Proceedings before a Part 8 Assessor and Part 8 Determinations
+breadcrumb: 'FAQs for Proceedings before a Part 8 Assessor and Part 8 Determinations'
-collection_name: covid19
-second_nav_title: Part 8 of the Act-Application for Relief
+third_nav_title: 'Part 8 of the Act-Application for Relief'

 ---

 ### FAQs for Proceedings before a Part 8 Assessor and Part 8 Determinations ###